-Scholars have employed two different strategies when analyzing the political implications of voter turnout.
-The first approach uses aggregate data and regresses partisan vote share on levels of voter turnout.
+Current Approaches to Estimating Turnout Effects and the Problem of Endogeneity turnout.
 The results of these studies are quite mixed, with some finding strong support for what we label partisan effects (e.g., Radcliff 1994), some finding no support for partisan effects (e.g., Erikson 1995), and others providing evidence for the Two-Effects Hypothesis (e.g., Nagel and McNulty 1996, 2000).